ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/indexes/indexing-polymorphic-data.dotnet.markdown

-# Indexes : Indexing Polymorphic Data
+# Indexes: Indexing Polymorphic Data

 By default, RavenDB indexes operate only on a specific entity type, or a `Collection`, that ignores the inheritance hierarchy.